astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

     ```

     If you want to configure environment variables for a single Airflow service, we recommend doing so in the `sys-config` file for the machine on which the service is running.

-    > **Note:** When you run Airflow for the first time, a file called `airflow.cfg` is generated in your `AIRFLOW_HOME` directory.
-If you want to configure environment variables that apply to all of your machines, we recommend specifying them in that `airflow.cfg` file.
-For more information, read the Apache Airflow documentation on [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).

 3. Add the following to your systemd unit file: